varmaa23/Goldfinch/README.md

 The matching algorithm uses Levenshtein distance to calculate the similarity between the input field and the key in the dictionary.

 ## Installation
-All files should be placed in the same directory and run.
+All files should be placed in the same directory.
+Then, run testCases.py (e.g. /Users/aishwaryavarma/Desktop/goldfinch/dictionary/testCases.py) with the appropriate command-line arguments defined below.

 ## Tests / How to Use?
 There are 2 tests written in testCases.py.